LeticiaVieiraCosta/LeticiaVieiraCosta/README.md

 **` Fullstack Developer | Aspiring Data Analyst & Scientist`**

 Hi, I’m Letícia!

-I’m an Applied and Computational Mathematics student at UFRRJ (Brazil), passionate about data, problem-solving, and turning challenges into opportunities.
+I’m an Applied and Computational Mathematics student at UFRRJ, passionate about data, problem-solving, and turning challenges into opportunities.
 I love combining analytical thinking with creativity to build practical and innovative solutions.

 ---